yuvalharr/Yuval-Harris-Portfolio/README.md

 * Explored and visualized data using descriptive statistical analysis.
 * Deployed a data-driven approach for analysis.
 Used reverse correlation to model the facial-properties dimensions predictive of prioritization speed.
 * Found statistically significant differences between males and females in their priority dimension.
-* Visualized findings in support of conclusions, using ggplot2 (R statistical package).
+* Visualized findings in support of conclusions, using ggplot2 (R statistical package) and more.
 Example visualizations are shown below.

 ![](/images/proj2_1.png)